 On completion of this unit, students should be able to:

-- Identify and incorporate stakeholder engagement processes in engineering contexts
+- identify and incorporate stakeholder management processes in a technical environment

-- Design and articulate a stakeholder engagement plan
+- design and articulate a stakeholder engagement approach and management plan for a case study.

 - No prescribed texts.